Lightning-AI/pytorch-lightning/docs/source-app/glossary/storage/drive_content.rst

 The Drive acts as an isolate folder and any component can access it by knowing its name.

+Drives offer two types of storage: temporary and persistent.

-Your components can put, list, get, and delete files from and to the Drive (except LightningFlows).
+Temporary Drives, allow your components to put, list, get, and delete files from and to the Drive (except LightningFlows).

+Persistent Drives are read-only (for now), meaning our components can only list and get the files.
+The primary purpose for persistent Drives is to give you a permanent location to store your training data.
+Persistent Drives only support Amazon S3 buckets (for now).

 ----